Steffy Forrester: Storylines

 In July 2020, after a motorbike accident, Steffy lands at the hospital and meets her doctor, John Finnegan (Tanner Novlan) and both experience an immediate attraction to each other and cultivate a love at first sight connection.
 Suffering from a back injury and fractured ribs, Steffy began taking pills for pain relief as prescribed by Finn.
 Finn visited Steffy, as he lived near Steffy's home, to drop off her missing paperwork.
 He asks Steffy that since he lived nearby if he could come see her to check on her recovery, Steffy promptly agrees and expresses how she would love that.
 During the visits, the two bond over past emotional trauma and pain.
 Steffy soon develops a heavy dependence on the pills and begins asking Finn for an extra prescription during one of his house visits.
 He accepts it once, before flat out refusing thereafter due to the addictive nature of opioids.
 Finn later decides to tell Steffy that, for ethical reasons, he will remove himself as her physician, as he has developed romantic feelings for her, and Steffy expresses that she shares those same romantic sentiments.
 The pair share a first kiss.
 Steffy soon experiences addiction to the pills and is found passed out on her couch at home.
 After an intervention set up, Finn agrees to place Steffy in a rehabilitation facility.
 Later, the pair pronounced their love for one another and begin an intimate relationship subsequent to her leave from the facility.

 Months later, Steffy finds herself pregnant after she had a drunken stupor led to a one-night stand with Liam, leaving her questioning her child's paternity.
 With her intuitive sentiment and strong desire for having Finn father the child, Steffy was later shattered to learn from Dr Campbell (Tina Huang) that the result from the laboratory had listed Liam as the father.
 Finn tells Steffy that while he would like to stand by her, however, he does not know how he could fit in her life.
-Steffy pleads to Finn not to leave he as he is the man that she loves and wants to be with.
+Steffy pleads to Finn not to leave her as he is the man that she loves and wants to be with.
 Finn decides to stay and even attends Steffy's ultrasound appointments with her.
 Shortly thereafter, Finn and Thomas come to learn that Vinny Walker (Joe LoCicero) tampered with the test, and Finn is indeed the child's biological father.
 Finn reveals to Steffy the joyous news and proposes to Steffy, who accepts.
 With the assistance of a midwife, the pair welcome at home their son via waterbirth and name him, Hayes Forrester Finnegan (Samantha Worden), as a homage to his maternal grandmother, Taylor Hayes.
 The duo later tie the knot at the Forrester mansion in an intimate ceremony, attended by close family and friends.